pingcap/community/architecture/README.md

 #### Responsibilities and privileges

 - Become a member in the SIG
-- Get the profile listed on the membership page of the TiKV community
+- Get the profile listed on the membership page of the TiDB community

 #### Contributor List